We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 The Dachshund parent was once a hunting dog, so they used to bark to alert their owners during their hunting trips.

-Three reasons to not adopt a Dachshund-Border Collie hybrid
+Three reasons not to adopt a Dachshund-Border Collie hybrid

 Apart from being adorable, Border Collie-Doxies have a dark side, too.
 You might not like them for: